makersacademy/bowling-challenge/RYAN-README.md

 ### User Stories
 ```
 As a User
-So I can focus on the bowling
+So I can focus on getting sweet strikes and spares
-I want a program to count and sum my bowling score automatically
+I want a program to count and sum my bowling scores
 ```

 ### Diagram